Michael1119/midtermForMATH3013/README.md

-# DC011407_MATH3013_Midterm - A first order ODE solver
+# Midterm for MATH3013 - A first order ODE solver

 ## Features
 * A Runge-Kutta class supporting up to 4th order Runge-Kutta method